FStarLang/FStar/doc/book/part3/part3.rst

 That said, typeclasses are a relatively recent addition to the language and most of F*'s standard library does not yet use typeclasses.
-As such, they are somewhat less mature than interfaces and some features (e.g., typeclass inheritance) require encodings, rather than being supported "out of the box".
+As such, they are somewhat less mature than interfaces and some features require encodings (e.g., typeclass inheritance), rather than being supported with built-in syntax.

-Thanks especially to Guido Mart\'inez, who designed and implemented most of F*'s typeclass system.
+Thanks especially to Guido Martinez, who designed and implemented most of F*'s typeclass system.

 .. toctree::